 What you need

-I used Christmas fabrics kindly provided by Hantex.
+I used Christmas fabric kindly provided by Pound Fabrics.

 Sewing Machine – Straight stitch length 2.5